madhurimarawat/Semester-Notes/README.md

 ├── docs/                     # 🗂️ Folder containing website code
 │   ├── index.html            # 🏠 Main landing page of the website
 │   ├── Astyle-Commands.html  # ⚙️ Page dedicated to Astyle formatter commands
-│   ├── Git-Commands.html     # 🛠️ Page dedicated to Git formatter commands
+│   ├── Git-Commands.html     # 🛠️ Page dedicated to Git commands
+│   ├── Hadoop-Commands.html  # 📊 Page dedicated to Hadoop commands
 │   │
 │   ├── css/
 │   │   ├── index.css         # 🎨 Stylesheet for index.html
-│   │   └── commands.css      # 🎨 Stylesheet for Astyle-Commands.html and Git-Commands.html
+│   │   └── commands.css      # 🎨 Stylesheet for Astyle-Commands.html and Git-Commands.html and Hadoop-Commands.html
 │   │
 │   ├── js/
 │   │   ├── index.js          # 🖥️ Script to dynamically change the primary color of the website
-│   │   └── commands.js       # 📜 Script to manage the visibility of the color and copying of commands in Astyle-Commands.html and Git-Commands.html
+│   │   └── commands.js       # 📜 Script to manage the visibility of the color and copying of commands in Astyle-Commands.html and Git-Commands.html and Hadoop-|                                    Commands.html
 │
 ├── LICENSE                   # 📜 MIT License file
 │